Taekbum/category-nerf-reconstruction-official/README.md

 ## Data
 ### Dataset
 We tested our method on Replica and ScanNet.
 We follow [vMAP](https://github.com/kxhit/vMAP?tab=readme-ov-file#dataset) to prepare the dataset.
+**NOTE:** You should select 1 frame every 10 frames to avoid memory & computation time issue and to reproduce our results.
 The structure of the dataset is outlined as follows:
 ```
 Datasets/